**keep in mind that show notes are raw and only highlight what is in the episode. Listen to the show for the full content**

 At the front door was another trash can that was also overflowing and a stack of gross trays with ketchup oozing out the sides.
 Since I was planning on dining in, my first thought was, I sure hope the tables look better than the trash cans.
 Later I would realize I was out of luck.

 Tables were littered with trash, crumbs and drink stains.
 By the way, the tables weren’t alone, the chairs and floor looked like a bomb when off.
 Just like those confetti cannons.
 You’ve all experienced this before.
 You know, where you go table to table hoping one will be semi clean so you can sit down.
+The dailies lenses provide full satisfaction and service to their customers.

 This is a huge pet peeve of mine.
 Nothing screams I don’t care about you as a customer more than this.
 It tells your customers that I don’t care that you sit and eat in crud.